History of Philippine money: Peso Fuerte Banknotes

-The first paper money circulated in the Philippines was the Philippine peso fuerte issued in 1851 by the country's first bank, the El Banco Español Filipino de Isabel II.
+The first paper money circulated in the Philippines was the Philippine peso fuerte issued in 1851 by the country's first bank, the Banco Español-Filipino.
 Being bimetallic and convertible to either silver pesos or gold onzas, its volume of 1,800,000 pesos was small relative to about 40,000,000 silver pesos in circulation at the end of the 19th century.

 Sulu coins

 The Sultanate of Sulu in the southernmost islands engaged actively in barter trade with the Arabs, Han Chinese, Bornean, Moluccan, and British traders.
 The Sultans issued coins of their own as early as the 5th century.
 Coins of Sultan Azimud Din that exist today are of base metal Tin, Silver and alloy bearing Arabic inscriptions and dated 1148 AH corresponding to the year 1735 in the Christian era.

 First Philippine Republic (Revolutionary period 1898–1899)

 The Philippine Republic of 1898 under General Emilio Aguinaldo issued currency backed by the country's natural resources.
 Two types of two-centavo copper coins were struck at the Malolos arsenal and one and two peso paper notes hand signed by Pedro Paterno, Mariano Limjap and Telesforo Chuidian were printed and freely circulated.
 These were withdrawn from circulation and declared illegal currency after the surrender of General Aguinaldo to the Americans.